koleopteros/RPGuide/README.md

 Users can also query up a list of stores that have playspaces (we'll use a fixed list for now).
 When they select the list of stores, it'll open up a dialog and ask for either see it on map or get navigation.
 (Ultra simple, explained in GPS Requirement section)

+# About Page
+Will only contain the peoples who hases contributes to this project.
+I need to make another side account to make this look more crowded... :/
 For the About page, I'll just setup an object called members and have the list spit out our names into a list view or something.
 E z p z
 If we need pictures, we can just use General Reposti.